 When you arrive in a new city and meet someone who moved there also, you already found a potential common ground with them.
 Connection is key to the overall outcome of your expat experience.

-Getting to know other expat students as well as locals might seem tricky when you land by yourself in a new city.
+We established that getting to know other expat as well as locals might seem tricky when you land by yourself in a new city.
 However, it does not have to be so.

-Fishing from my own experience and adding a pinch of courage and social media back up, here is some tips on how to make it easier to make new friends:
+Fishing from my own experience and adding a pinch of courage and social media back up, here is a few tips on how to make it easier to make new friends:

-Connect with other fellow students.
+Connect with other fellow students or coworkers.
 Participate in extracurricular activities, join a club, suggest an afternoon out or to accompany you to a language exchange.
 It might feel awkward at the beginning, but the effort will eventually pay off.

 They can share tips on how to get around the city, hidden spots worth discovering and possibly support you logistically.

-You can join from the comfort of your home or at a designated location.
-You will meet other people who relate with you and move your first steps in a new idiom safely and judgement free.
+You can join from the comfort of your home or at a designated location, meet with other people who relate to you and move your first steps in a new uncharted idiom safely and judgement free.
 Alternatively, practice regularly with a native speaker, diving into cultural themes and improving your pronunciation.

 Learning a (local) language and the effort put in trying does not make you sound silly or unskilled.
 On the contrary, it triggers human empathy and admiration and makes you more approachable.